‘Farthest’ and ‘Furthest’ are superlative adjectives or adverbs. Both these words are irregular superlative forms of the word ‘Far’.

 Farthest vs Furthest

-‘Farthest’ most of the times denote a physical distance, though not actual.
-But ‘Furthest’ indicates a physical distance, though not actual but longer than the distance conceptually.
+‘Farthest’ mostly denotes a physical distance, though not actual.
+But ‘Furthest’ indicates a physical space, though not actual, but longer than the distance conceptually.

-At times, the word ‘Furthest’ can also mean a place that is interior or remote.
-Also, there are instances where the word ‘Farthest’ denotes the longest distance, conceptually It denotes the distance in a specific direction.
+At times, the word ‘Furthest’ can also mean an interior or remote place.
+Also, there are instances where the word ‘Farthest’ denotes the longest distance; conceptually, It denotes the distance in a specific direction.

-There are a lot much difference that these both have between each other.
-Understanding them to use it in the right areas shall make a good difference in speaking and writing.
+There are a lot many differences that these both have from each other.
+Understanding and using them in the right areas shall make a big difference in speaking and writing.

 Comparison Table